oven-sh/bun/docs/templates.md

 $ bun create https://github.com/ahfarmer/calculator ./myapp
 ```

-Bun installs the files as they currently exist current default branch (usually `main`).
+Bun installs the files as they currently exist current default branch (usually `main` or `master`).
 Unlike `git clone` it doesn't download the commit history or configure a remote.

 ### Local templates